 Successful candidates will need the following:

-Ability to converse, write, and/or translate in Spanish preferred.
+Ability to converse, write, and/or translate in Spanish or Armenian preferred.

 Criminal Records (e.g. Live Scan Fingerprinting), Child Abuse Index Check, Sexual Offender Registry, Health and Tuberculosis (TB) test clearances required.